Constitution of Kenya (1963): Reception of the Independence Constitution

 From the start of the Independence Conferences in 1960, Kenyans were averse to the idea of basing their constitution on the Westminster model.
 Kenyans struggled to see how Western forms of government would work with traditional Kenyan systems.
 It was clear that although this was named the Independence Constitution, the British still had a high level of control over their former colony.
 Additionally, while the interests of the KANU and KADU can be seen throughout the Independence Constitution, the concerns of minority tribes and people throughout Kenya were rarely considered.
 This led to violence and unrest from minorities like the Somalis and the Arabs in 1963.

 The KANU, supporters of a central government, openly opposed the regional aspects of the constitution.
 Their lack of support toward upholding the constitution as a whole served to weaken it as the KANU worked to strip power from that section.

 Considering that at the time of the Independence Constitution's completion Kenya had only been independent for around ten years, it may not be surprising that most Kenyans did not regard the Constitution as an especially important political document.
 When it came to political issues, Kenyans would instead defer to other ways of resolving conflicts.
 It would take several more years and the establishment of later constitutions for it to hold a higher level of legitimacy for Kenyans.

-Transition from Independence Constitution
+Transition from Independence Constitution and Establishment of Dictatorship

 Since the first Lancaster Conference, it was apparent that the Independence Constitution would not be a lasting document.
 Its foundation in Western government structures, overly complex and difficult to understand provisions, and lack of Kenyan representation made the 1963 Constitution something that majority of Kenyans could not agree on.
 In 1969, a new constitution was created which consolidated all the amendments to the 1963 constitution and clarified much of what was confusing before.
+This coincided with the establishment of a de facto one-party state after the main opposition party was simultaneously banned, leading to the Kenya African National Union establishing complete dominance of the Kenyan state until opposition parties were once again legalized in 1991.